Early life and career of Jeff Gordon: Buck Baker Racing School

 As one of the biggest stars on ESPN's Thunder program, Gordon worked alongside auto racing announcer Larry Nuber, who also covered the NASCAR Winston Cup circuit at the time.
 Nuber saw the potential for Jeff to try out in stock cars, so he and John Bickford reached a deal with two-time Grand National Series champion Buck Baker to allow Gordon to run laps at his stock-car driving school, which operated at North Carolina Motor Speedway in Rockingham.
-As part of the agreement, Gordon would participate in the three-day program with an ESPN crew filming the session, giving Baker's school free publicity, in exchange for Baker waiving the $4,000 fee.
+As part of the agreement, Gordon would participate in the three-day program with an ESPN crew filming the session, giving Baker's school free publicity, in exchange for Baker waiving the $4,000 fee (worth $9,396 in 2023 dollars).

 The driving program marked Gordon's first laps in a stock car and on a track with high banking.
 Aside from the cars having manual transmissions, Gordon's lone concern was that Baker would not let him go faster than he wanted.
 By the first day, Gordon was hooked, and at age nineteen, he knew he wanted to do stock car racing for a living.
 On the second day of the program, Baker introduced Gordon to Hugh Connerty, a property developer and a son-in-law of Cup team owner Leo Jackson.
 A wealthy businessman and aspiring racer himself, Connerty owned several Hooters, Longhorn Steakhouse, and Outback Steakhouse restaurants; and also owned the cars used at the driving school.
 Benny Parsons, a former Winston Cup Series champion and ESPN broadcaster, was aware of his network's intentions to film Gordon's session and knew Connerty was a regular at the track, so he called Jackson and made the suggestion that Connerty put Gordon behind the wheel of his car.
 Baker worked out a deal with Connerty to let Gordon run some laps in the car built for the NASCAR Busch Grand National Series.
 Gordon not only ran the best laps run that week, but he also bested every lap that Connerty himself ran in the car.
 Connerty then offered Gordon a limited-race deal to compete in the Busch Grand National Series late in the 1990 season.
 On the third and final day of the program, Gordon successfully convinced his mother to ride with him on the track for a few laps as one of the cars had a passenger seat installed; Jeff reached the car up to 150 mph with Carol riding along.